eoinkelly/rails-relationship-examples/README.md

 * line with `1` or `*` at either end
 * line with nothing at one end and `*` at the other

-I think should avoid these phrases and notations because they are ambigious.
-They are ambigious because:
+I think should avoid these phrases and notations because they are ambiguous.
+They are ambiguous because:

 1. they don't tell you what should happen in the "zero case" e.g. does _"A has one B"_ mean "A has exactly one B" or _"A usually has one B but might have none"_.
 1. Coming from a developer background, we are a bit primed to think of `*` as meaning _0 to many_ because that is how it reads in a regular expression but not everybody involved in data modelling is a developer.
 It seems common in data modelling for it to mean